Components of Skateboard

 Axle Nuts

-Axle nuts hold the wheels in place.
-Four of them are used to make one complete set of skateboard.
-They have hexagon shape and usually sized around 5/16 inches.
+Axle nuts secure the wheels in place.
+Four nuts are required for a complete skateboard.
+They have a hexagonal shape and are typically around 5/16 inches in size.

 Wheels